What is LPC?

 LPC CAREER PATH

-Your career path may also present you with opportunities to pursue careers such as:
+As a Licensed Professional Counselor, your career path may also present you with opportunities to pursue careers such as:

 - school guidance counselor